The mystical Ko Tapu (James Bond Island)

 You’ve come all this way to Thailand and many tourists will ask the question, do I visit Phi Phi or Phang Nga bay?
 The answer is both.
 Why spend all that money to travel so close to world famous waterways without actually visiting them?
 Each destination shares a similar type of limestone karst rock formations, but they each have their own points of distinction.
 They are both world class in their own right.

 Phi Phi has more underwater activities with many coral reefs and snorkeling opportunities.

 The James Bond Island(Ko Tapu) area incorporates caving, sea canoeing in and out of mysteriously hidden lakes inside small tropical islands called hongs, and visits to one of the 42 islands within Phang Nga Bay.

 Don’t miss this spectacular part of Thailand that’s so close to Phuket.
-Phuket itself has nothing that rivals it in terms of scenery.
+It’s not only the James Bond Beach, Phuket itself has nothing that rivals it in terms of scenery.
 You won’t regret it!

 Which speedboat tour for me?read more

 Five Things to do in Phuket when it Rainsread more